 - All students are required to be assessed with an ICCB approved assessment in every instructional category (ABE, ASE, or ESL) in which they're enrolled.
-Students enrolled in Vocational only or Foreign Language GED® only are the two exceptions to this requirement.
+Students enrolled in Vocational only or Foreign Language GED[®] only are the two exceptions to this requirement.
 (Federal and State Policy) - Students enrolled in Foreign Language GED instruction should be assessed to ensure they are functioning at the ASE level.
-Foreign Language GED® instruction can only occur at the ASE level.
+Foreign Language GED[®] instruction can only occur at the ASE level.
 Programs have discretion in selecting the assessment tool to use (i.e. SABE or locally developed instrument), but it should be appropriate for the student population.
-(State Policy) - If a region or a program experiences disruption in enrolling new students or post-testing existing students due to COVID-19, review the specific policies outlined in the COVID-19 section.
 (State Policy) - Staff administering the approved assessments must be properly trained, and all official assessments used for student placement must be approved by ICCB.
 (Federal and State Policy) - Current assessments for ELA include the BEST Literacy, BEST Plus 2.0, and the CASAS Life and Work Reading.
 For ABE, ASE or HSCR, the approved assessments are the TABE 11/12 and CASAS GOALS.
-(Federal and State Policy) - Level gains are measured by improvement based on point gain from pre-test (first assessment used for the fiscal year) to the post-test (final assessment for the fiscal year).
-(Federal and State Policy) - o In order for results to be claimed, post-testing must be conducted within time frames established by the test publishers.
-(Federal Policy) - o Programs must ensure that students are administered alternating forms of the assessment as appropriate.
+(Federal and State Policy) - Level gains are measured by improvement based on point gain from pre-test (first assessment used for the fiscal year) to the post-test (final assessment for the fiscal year).(Federal and State Policy) - In order for results to be claimed, post-testing must be conducted within time frames established by the test publishers.
+(Federal Policy) - Programs must ensure that students are administered alternating forms of the assessment as appropriate.
 (Federal Policy) - Any testing accommodations for assessing special populations must be within the guidelines established by the test publisher.
 (Federal Policy) - Programs may elect to use an assessment from the previous Period of Participation (PoP) for placement in the new PoP if that assessment was administered within 120 days of the student's enrollment in the new PoP.
 (State Policy)